AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Overview.md

 Stacked and percent stacked charts are multi-series charts where related values are placed atop one another, which allows comparing the the contribution of a value to a total, either in absolute or percentage terms.

-You can create [Polar Stacked Area](../Stacked/Value/Radar_Area_Chart) and [Polar Percent Stacked Area](../Stacked/Percent/Polar_Area_Chart) charts by enabling a special mode of the scale that makes series stack together.
+You can create stacked polar charts by enabling a special mode of the scale that makes series stack together.
 Read more: [Stacked Charts](../Stacked/Overview).

 ## Supported Types